xephora/Threat-Remediation-Scripts/CrowdStrike/API/readme.md

 ### CSSession

 CSSession is a tool that allows you to quickly start a interactive shell via Real-Time-Response API.
-In order for CSSession to work, you must modify the clientid and secret with yours.
+In order for CSSession to work, you must modify the clientid and secret.

 ```
 Usage: CSSession.ps1 hostname01